 What is SIL (Supported Independent Living)?

-- Support with transport and shopping
+- Support with supervision, safety and security

 What is SDA (Supported Disability Accommodation)?

 As with other funding under the NDIS, your SDA funding is spent on how and where you want to live.
+Our SDA typically consists of individual apartments or villas, which means each tenant has their own accessible kitchen, bathroom, and laundry facilities built to High Physical Support standards.

 View Our Apartments

-What makes Supported Disability Accommodation different?
+What makes Specialist Disability Accommodation different?

 It’s required under the NDIS that SDA meets set criteria to make sure your apartments are equipped to give you the best opportunity to live as independently as possible.